Our Services

 Published on: 5/6/2026

-Ashwagandha is not recommended during pregnancy because there are no robust human studies confirming safe dosing or effects, and animal research indicates it may trigger uterine contractions, miscarriage, fetal growth delays, and hormonal imbalances.
-Regulatory bodies including the FDA and ACOG advise against its use, and prenatal care providers encourage safer, well-studied alternatives for stress relief, sleep support, and immune health.
+Ashwagandha is not recommended during pregnancy.
+There are no reliable human studies confirming safe dosing, and animal research suggests it may cause uterine contractions, miscarriage, fetal growth delays, and hormonal imbalances.
+The FDA and ACOG advise against its use, and prenatal care providers recommend safer, evidence-based alternatives for stress, sleep, and immune support.

 Why Your Doctor Strictly Advises Against Ashwagandha During Pregnancy